-First Improvement based tabu search (FirstImp): Starting from an initial feasible solution, each iteration sequentially fetches a variable $x_i$ from U and then scans each variable $x_j$ from Z. If swapping $x_i$ and $x_j$ improves the current solution, then we perform this move to obtain a new solution.
+Successive 1-flip based tabu search (1-flip): This approach starts from an initial feasible solution x and at each iteration first picks a variable $x_i$ from Z such that flipping $x_i$ to the value of 1 would increase the objective function value of the current solution x by the greatest amount.
+Next, given the selected first flip, we pick a variable $x_i$ from U such that flipping $x_i$ to the value of 0 creates the least loss in the objective function value of x.
+These two successive 1-flip moves assure the resulting solution is always feasible with |U| = m.
+In addition, each time a variable is flipped, a tabu tenure is assigned to the variable to prevent it from being flipped again for the next A iterations (where A is drawn randomly from the interval tt; see Table 1).
+Finally, a move leading to a new solution better than the best solution found so far is always selected even if it is classified tabu.
+The above procedure repeats until the solution cannot be improved for consecutive m/4 iterations.
+Additional details can be found in Lü et al. (2010) and Wang improves the current solution, then we perform this move to obtain a new solution.
 If there is no improved move by interchanging the unit-value of $x_i$ with the zero-value of any variable from Z, we fetch the next variable from U and so on.
-If no improved move is found by interchanging each variable from U and each variable from Z, the best move among them (which does not improve the current solution) is then performed.
-The selected variables $x_i$ and $x_j$ become tabu active and thus neither can be involved in a new move during the next Biterations (where B is drawn randomly from tt; see Table 1).
-However, if a move improves the best solution found so far, it is always performed even if it is tabu active.
-The method continues until the best solution found so far cannot be improved for $\alpha$ consecutive iterations (see Table 1).
+If no improved move is found by interchanging each variable from U and each variable from U, the best move among them (which does not improve the current solution) is then performed.
+The selected variables $x_i$ and $x_j$ become tabu active and thus neither can be involved in a new move during the next U iterations (where U is drawn randomly from U is the performed in a move improves the best solution found so far, it is always performed even if it is tabu active.
+The method continues until the best solution found so far cannot be improved for U consecutive iterations (see Table 1).